Raduziel/Deities-Of-Faerun/DeitiesOfFaerun/Readme/Readme.txt

     Storm Shell
     Zone of Sweet Air

-4 - Cloud of Pestilance
+4 - Cloud of Pestilence
     Protection From Lightning
     Static Charge